Updated on October 16th, 2024 by Felix Martinez

 Growth Prospects

-To grow its revenues and earnings, First National can primarily rely on two factors – expanding its mortgage portfolio and increasing the interest income generated from it.
+To grow its revenues and earnings, First National can primarily rely on two factors – expanding its mortgage portfolio and increasing its interest income.

-The problem is that assessing First National’s growth prospects is somewhat challenging these days due to the highly uncertain nature of the evolving interest rates.
-At first glance, the company’s revenues and income last year rose last year as the company was able to earn more on its existing mortgage portfolio.
+Assessing First National’s growth prospects is somewhat challenging these days due to the highly uncertain nature of the evolving interest rates.
+At first glance, the company’s revenues and income rose last year as it was able to earn more on its existing mortgage portfolio.

 That said, rising interest rates are generally not beneficial for mortgage issuers for a few reasons:

-1. First, when interest rates rise, it becomes more expensive for potential buyers to take out mortgages, which can result in lower demand for mortgages.
+- First, when interest rates rise, it becomes more expensive for potential buyers to take out mortgages, resulting in lower demand for mortgages.
 We saw this happening in the company’s 2022 results.

-2. Second, First National could experience a decrease in profitability, as higher interest rates can lead to higher borrowing costs for the company as well.
+- Second, First National could experience a decrease in profitability, as higher interest rates can also lead to higher borrowing costs for the company.
 This wasn’t the case last year, but it could be once the company has to refinance its own debt.

 Therefore, despite last year’s improving results, it’s important to note that if interest rates remain high, the company’s profitability may not be as strong in the upcoming years.